SHiLLySiT/SHiLLySiT.github.io/src/projects/gamesrightmeow/index.md

 layout: project
 ---

 Games Right Meow is my customer-facing company for all of my commercial games and consulting projects.

-## My Role
-Founder
+I built a website to serve as the company landing page and show off both client and internal projects.

-## Key Contributions
+## Technologies
-* Work with clients on various game related projects.
-* Create and sell indie games.
-* Run playtests to gather feedback and iterate on design.
-* Represent company at events to exhibit games.
-* Designed company website.
+Cloudflare, Tailwind CSS, Eleventy

 ## Links
 * [Visit website](http://gamesrightmeow.com)